 “Except for God”

 Symbol of the Supremacy of God

 This unique and beautiful symbol is ubiquitous in Ghana.
 It is by far the most popular for use in decoration, a reflection on the deeply religious character of the Ghanaian people

-symbol of importance of learning from the past
+A symbol of the importance of learning from the past.

 “Chief of the adinkra symbols”